aiven/devportal/docs/products/cassandra/concepts/cross-cluster-replication.rst

 Limitations
 -----------

+* Enabling CCR on an existing service is only possible if this service has a keyspace that uses ``NetworkTopologyStrategy`` as a replication strategy.
 * Two CCR services need to share one service plan and the same amount of dynamic disk space.
 * Limited replication configuration
   * ``SimpleReplicationStrategy`` not supported